Long Covid

 Two different sides of the face representing behavioural disturbances or mood swings

-Other psychological disorders: these can be due to confinement and social isolation, although it is still unknown if they could also be caused by the viral infection and the immune response triggered to fight the virus.
-The most common are anxiety, depression, sleep disturbances and post-traumatic stress disorder (PTSD).
+Other psychological conditions may include anxiety, depression, sleep disturbances and post-traumatic stress disorder (PTSD).
+It is not yet known whether these manifestations are directly caused by the viral infection and the immune response triggered to combat the virus.
+The most common include anxiety, depression, sleep disturbances and post-traumatic stress disorder (PTSD).

 Atrophy of the muscles adjacent to the knee